Parents describe some of the behaviours and characteristics that may be displayed by babies and children who have gastro-oesophageal reflux.

 - Babies and children may:

-- be happy sometimes when distracted e.g. they smile at the doctors, when visiting grandma or at the shopping centre
+- Be happy sometimes when distracted.
+For example, they smile at the doctors, when visiting grandma or at the shopping centre.

 - Feeding issues are very common in babies and children of all ages with reflux.